 In the studio

-McCartney and Shevell announced their engagement in May 2011.
-The previous month he began recording Kisses On The Bottom, working with an orchestra in Capitol Studios in Los Angeles.
+Paul McCartney he began recording Kisses On The Bottom in March 2010, working with an orchestra in Capitol Studios in Los Angeles.

 It was very spontaneous, kind of organic, which then reminded me of the way we’d work with The Beatles.
 We’d bring a song in, kick it around, when we found a way to do it we’d say ‘Okay, let’s do a take now’ and by the time everyone kind of had an idea of what they were doing, we’d learnt the song.
 So that’s what we did, we did the take live in the studio.